N0van1n3/N0van1n3/README.md

 - 👯 I’m looking to collaborate on Microsoft.
 - 🤔 I’m looking for help with Python High Level Programming.
 - 💬 Ask me about anything related to Tech.
-- 📫 How to reach me: Unknown_Techie
+- 📫 How to reach me: N0van1n3
-- 😄 Pronouns: He/Him
+- 😄 Pronouns: She/Her
 - ⚡ Fun fact: All-Time N3rd!

 <br>